AndrePatri/WheeBBot-v1/RPI_Ubuntu_20.04_server/RPI_setup.md

 It is possible to use cantools to generate the .dbc file and C code for coding/packaging/unpackaging/decoding messages from a given python database file (.dbc)

+To check possible message conflict on the CAN buses `canbusload -rbt can0@1000000 can1@1000000`

 ---

 ## ODrive ROS drivers (not used, they don't interface with socketcan)